Life is full of challenges. This is especially true for those with special needs who must adapt to a world that doesn’t always adapt to them.

 Research shows that horseback riding moves the rider’s body in a manner similar to a human gait, thus helping improve flexibility, balance and muscular strength.
 Other benefits include:

 We invite you out to our center to experience in person exactly what we do.
-You’ll get an opportunity to see our facilities, students, horses, instructors, and volunteers.
-And we’re pretty sure you’ll want to come back.
+You’ll get an opportunity to see our facilities, participants, horses, instructors, and volunteers.
+We’re pretty sure you’ll want to come back.

 Improved large and fine motor skills